Cladding spraying in Peterborough

 Our surveyor walks the building and documents what the job actually involves.
 The report sets out:

 The quote is built from that document, so the figure reflects the building rather than a square-metre guess.
-Surveys run across Peterborough and the surrounding towns, including Stamford, Wisbech, March and Huntingdon.
+We run surveys across Peterborough and the surrounding towns, including Stamford, Wisbech, March and Huntingdon.

 The straight answer when coating will not hold

 Not every elevation earns a respray.
-Sheets that have perforated, composite panels with delaminating or damp cores, and walls where fixings have failed in numbers all need replacement before any coating is worth applying, and our reports say so without dressing it up.
+Sheets that have perforated, composite panels with delaminating or damp cores, and walls where fixings have failed in numbers all need replacement before any coating is worth applying.
+Our reports say so, without dressing it up.
 On big buildings the finding is usually mixed: most of the cladding sound, a defined area needing new panels, then a full respray to bring the elevation back as one.

-You get that breakdown in writing and make the decision with the facts in front of you, which is a better position than discovering them through a failed coating two winters later.
+You get that breakdown in writing and make the decision with the facts in front of you.
+That’s a better position than discovering them through a failed coating two winters later.
 Once the respray is done, a periodic wash-down and a quick annual look at high-traffic areas around the docks will keep the finish earning its money for years.

 Why survey-led matters at warehouse scale

 On a building of this size, every assumption in a quote is multiplied by the area, in both directions.
-Surveying first pins down the preparation, the repairs and the system before anyone names a figure, which is how the figure stays fixed from agreement to handover.
+Surveying first pins down the preparation, the repairs and the system before anyone names a figure.
+That’s how the figure stays fixed from agreement to handover.
 It also gives facilities and asset managers a condition record they can put in front of a board or a landlord with confidence.
-If you operate or manage clad warehousing in Peterborough and the elevations are starting to show their mileage, the survey is the place to begin, and it obliges you to nothing more than reading the report.
+If you operate or manage clad warehousing in Peterborough and the elevations are starting to show their mileage, the survey is the place to begin.
+It obliges you to nothing more than reading the report.